Montclair Hit-And-Run Accident Attorneys

 - Witness Information — Collect the contact information of any witnesses to the accident.

 - You should seek medical attention even if you don’t see or feel any injuries.
-Some types may not become apparent immediately or upon cursory inspection.
+Some types may not become apparent in the accident scene or upon cursory inspection.
 A medical professional can provide a more comprehensive and detailed assessment.

 - Notify your insurance company about the hit-and-run accident.
 Provide accurate and truthful information about the accident and your injuries.
 Exaggerating or sharing details you’re unsure of can damage your claim.

 - Consult our Montclair hit-and-run accident lawyers before signing any documents or agreeing to a settlement.
-We can help you understand your rights and ensure you get a fair deal.
+We can help you understand your rights and seek a fair deal for your claims.

 What Evidence Is Needed For Hit-And-Run Cases?